At IU, what research computing services are available?

 - Visualization and analysis systems and services

-- Scientific, statistical, mathematical, and bioinformatics software
+- Scientific, statistical, mathematical, bioinformatics, advanced multimedia, and interactive visualization software

 - Data collections and open source software